raymondpang365/version-control-guide/README.md

 ## 5) Advanced Integration

-Only when the feature is fully implemented, the dev have to

- Commit your code locally.
-Type ```git commit -m "msg"``` to commit pull remote master branch to local master branch.
+After using ```git commit -m "msg"``` to commit, pull remote master branch to local master branch.
 To do this, type:
   ```git pull --rebase=preserve --rebase=preserve```

  This maakes sure new local commits that hasn&#39;t been uploaded will be combined on top of the master branch codes,